China denies city discriminating against 'African brothers'

-A group of African ambassadors in Beijing had written to China's State Councilor Wang Yi drawing attention to the discrimination that Africans were encountering in Guangzhou, capital of the southern Guangdong province, after which the U.S. consulate in the city also issued an alert to citizens.
-The alert advised African-Americans to stay away from the Guangzhou metropolitan area, warning that the city's authorities had told bars and restaurants to refuse to serve people who "appear to be of African origin" and launched mandatory tests and self-quarantine of anyone with "African contacts."
+A group of African ambassadors in Beijing had written to China's State Councilor Wang Yi drawing attention to the alleged discrimination that Africans were encountering in Guangzhou, capital of the southern Guangdong province.
+Afterwards, the U.S. consulate in the city also issued an alert to citizens.
+The alert advised African-Americans to stay away from the Guangzhou metropolitan area, warning that city authorities had told bars and restaurants to refuse to serve people who "appear to be of African origin" and launched mandatory tests and self-quarantines for anyone with "African contacts."

-Denying any such discrimination, the foreign ministry spokesman reiterated that China treats all foreigners equally.
-"It is irresponsible and immoral for the U.S. to sow discord," Zhao said.
-"Its attempt to drive a wedge between China and Africa will never succeed."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)